xamarin/xamarin-forms-samples/UserInterface/SwitchDemos/README.md

 - xamarin
 technologies:
 - xamarin-forms
-urlFragment: userinterface-checkboxdemos
+urlFragment: userinterface-switchdemos
 ---
-CheckBox Demos
+Switch Demos
 ==============

-This sample demonstrates how to use a `CheckBox` in code, XAML with code-behind, and XAML data-binding scenarios.
+This sample demonstrates how to use a `Switch` in code, XAML with code-behind, and XAML data-binding scenarios.

-For more information about this sample, see [Xamarin.Forms CheckBox](https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/checkbox).
+For more information about this sample, see [Xamarin.Forms Switch](https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/switch).

 Author
 ------

-David Britch
+Justin Johnson